 The next low came in 1987, when the Dow Jones Industrial Average fell by 22.6%, or 508 points.
 This day is known as Black Monday, and it was caused by several factors, including high oil prices and concerns about the stock market’s valuation.

 There have also been highs, of course, and perhaps the most recent one is the bull market that began in 2009, after the Great Recession.
 This was spurred by low interest rates and quantitative easing from the Federal Reserve, and it helped to lift the Dow Jones Industrial Average to new heights.
-It reached its all-time high of 26,616 points in January 2018 and shows no signs of slowing down.
+It reached its all-time high of 26,616 points in January 2018.

 As you can see, there have been multiple stock market highs and lows in history, which have had a profound impact on the American economy.
 Stock markets are volatile, and their changes affect the world’s economy.
 It is worth paying attention to their ups and downs because they can significantly impact our lives.